Current CV & SSRN Author Page | Section 230 Album | Santa Rosa Island Hike (2022) Album

 Speaking Requests: I love entertaining opportunities to write, speak, and guest lecture about Internet law and policy topics!
 For speaking inquiries, please reach out to jmiers@uakron.edu.

 Press Inquiries: I’m always open to press inquiries about the topics discussed above and my work at Chamber of Progress.
-Please feel free to reach out to jess@progresschamber.org or Signal: (703) 727-9412.
+Please feel free to reach out to jmiers@uakron.edu or Signal.

 Students / Informational Interview Requests: I am so grateful to the many mentors and career professionals who opened their offices (virtual and physical!) to me when I was a student.
 So, I’m always excited to give back to the community and support students any way I can.
-Please feel free to schedule time via my calendly — no need to reach out first, but if you would like to: jess@progresschamber.org.
+Please feel free to reach out at jmiers@uakron.edu.

 What I’m Reading

 Anyone in this field knows that it involves a ton of reading.
 Plus, I recall when I was a law student wanting to read what the experts are reading.
-Below are some blogs I follow regularly for updates on Internet law and tech policy, and books I’m currently reading:
+Below are some blogs I follow regularly for updates on Internet law and tech policy.
+You can find my Goodreads here.

 Blogs I’m Following